Pearl Brewing Company: The Return of Otto Koehler

 Otto and Emma Koehler's lives were filled with helping others and improving the community through various organizations and corporations.
 Otto and Emma never had children in their long marriage, but their extended family was huge.
 A large portion of their substantial wealth was spent on helping their families immigrate to the United States from their homeland in Germany.
 The Koehlers paid for family members' passage to New York and travel expenses to their city of choice, which was usually San Antonio or close proximity.
 Once relocated, the Koehlers helped set them up with housing and a job at the brewery or one of the other Koehler-owned companies.

 One family the Koehlers helped was Otto's twin brother, Karl Koehler.
 Karl and his wife moved to Pennsylvania, where they had two boys.
 The older of the two boys was named after Otto.
 Born on July 24, 1893, as a youngster Otto A. and his younger brother were taken to Europe by their parents for what was supposed to be a short trip.
 On the trip however, Karl became seriously ill and decided to stay in Germany.
 In 1908, when Otto A. was just 15, his father finally succumbed to his illnesses and died.
 Otto A. returned to America and became a ward of his uncle Otto and aunt Emma.
 Otto A. developed a special bond with Otto and Emma, who treated him as a son.
 In 1921, Otto A. left his other jobs to come to the brewery to assist Emma in daily operations.

-When Emma decided it was time to step aside of her post, the board members and Emma picked Otto A. to be her successor.
+When Emma left her post, the board members and Emma picked Otto A. to be her successor.
 Emma served as Otto's advisor during the transition and his first years as head of the brewery, a position she held until her death on April 26, 1943.
-Although the Koehlers did not own the brewery, after the first Otto, his wife Emma, and now Otto A., the family was very much considered the owners not only by the community, but the brewery board members and workers alike.
-Otto A. was a strong leader and businessman who had learned much from his aunt and uncle.
-It was this strength that he would have to draw on as turbulent times lay ahead for the brewery and beer brewing industry as a whole.